 Originally constructed in 1995, the American Queen was the largest steamboat ever built.
 Capable of carrying 436 guests as originally constructed, she plied the waters of America’s Mississippi river until the bankruptcy of parent company, Majestic America Line.
 She has been laid up since 2008, her fate largely hanging in the balance.

-But plans were afoot to return this grand ship to cruise service once again, this time by new owners, the Great American Steamboat Company (GASC).
+But plans were afoot to return this grand ship to cruise service once again, this time by new owners, the American Queen Steamboat Company.

 Yesterday those plans were realized when Godmother Priscilla Presley, wife of late singer Elvis Presley, officially christened the American Queen back into service.
 The ship departed later that afternoon on her maiden voyage to Cincinatti, and on May 2nd, she will compete in The Great Steamboat Race for the first time as part of the Kentucky Derby.